dhanashreehingnekar28/SCT_WD_DhanashreeH/README.md

 Replay option to retake the quiz.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

-TASK 4 : TO DO Web Application
+◼️TASK 4 : TO DO Web Application
 Goals:
 Build a simple and interactive web app to manage daily tasks.
 Allow users to add, edit, delete tasks with due dates.